 A recent survey in the US asked respondents if they had enough money to pay for a $1,000 emergency.
 Over two-thirds said they did not .
 Other studies have found that about 75% of Americans over 40 are behind on saving for retirement and 31% of all non-retired adults have no savings at all .

 More people are finding themselves in these situations as the job loop is breaking down due to advances in automation (which are driven by digital technologies).
 If you cannot walk away from a bad job, or for that matter a bad partner or city, for fear of not being able to meet your basic needs, then you lack economic freedom.

-Economic freedom is a cornerstone of the knowledge society.
+Economic freedom is a cornerstone of the Knowledge Age.
 We need to make more people everywhere economically free—only then will they be able to participate fully in the knowledge loop.
 We want more people to be free to make music and create art.
 We want more people to have the time to learn new skills, from gardening to the latest 3D animation.
 We want more people to share their knowledge with the world for others to learn.

 We want to embrace automation, not fight it.

 Economic freedom is a reality today for some—those sufficiently wealthy, tenured professors, retirees with pensions and savings.
 How can we make it a reality for everyone?
 The answer is to have the government pay all citizens a guaranteed monthly income that suffices to cover basic needs, including housing, clothing, and food (see earlier chapter on Needs).
 This income would be unconditional, i.e. it would not depend on whether someone is married or single, employed or unemployed, rich or poor.